lestec/logs-analysis-project/README.md

 2. Download the VM configuration zip file by [Udacity](https://d17h27t6h515a5.cloudfront.net/topher/2017/May/59125904_fsnd-virtual-machine/fsnd-virtual-machine.zip)
 	    OR Clone the repository from [here](https://github.com/udacity/fullstack-nanodegree-vm)

-3. Clone this repo (my github) to the vagrant folder that is inside
+3. Clone this repo [here](git@github.com:lestec/logs-analysis-project.git) to the vagrant folder that is inside
 	    the VM configuration file that was downloaded/cloned above.

 4. Once the project has been setup, navigate into the project directory